 5. Iron Deficiency Treatment

-Garden cress seeds are used for treating patients suffering from iron deficiency anemia.
-Consumption of these seeds help to boost the haemoglobin level over time.
+Garden cress seeds are used for treating patients suffering from iron deficiency anaemia.
+Consumption of these seeds helps to boost the haemoglobin level over time.

 6. Culinary Purposes

 Garden cress is characterised by peppery, aromatic and tangy flavour.
 It can be eaten raw in salads and sandwiches or used as herbs for food seasoning.
 The seeds can also be roasted with salt before eating.

 Garden cress seeds can be blended with water and honey to form a thick paste that can be applied on the skin to treat sunburn, irritated skins, dry skin and broken lips.